 – Nationally Ranked Pediatric Hospital

-The Health Care Trifecta: Complexity, Compliance and Cybercrime
+The Healthcare Trifecta: Complexity, Compliance and Cybercrime

 There’s a reason healthcare companies face more cyber attacks than those in other industries: The sheer amount of data contained in medical records far outstrips information collected by retail, legal or financial institutions.
 These records often include personal information, medical histories, prescriptions, credit card data, and information about next-of-kin or other family members.
-Thus, when it comes to medical records security, health care businesses face the triple threat of complexity, compliance and cyber crime.
+Thus, when it comes to medical records security, healthcare businesses face the triple threat of complexity, compliance and cyber crime.
 Rapidly increasing data volumes from multiple sources grows infosec complexity, while government agencies and standards organizations create new compliance regulations require reasonable security controls based on mission, objectives, and obligations.
 Cyber criminals, meanwhile, are leveraging historic weaknesses and developing new threats to compromise healthcare information security.
 These threats are wide-ranging and can come from a variety of sources.
 They include brute force attacks against an organization’s firewall as well as more insidious methods such as phishing schemes.
 Whether the attack comes from exploiting a weakness in your security measures or an attempt to trick employees into unknowingly giving up their credentials, any kind of breach can be a disaster for healthcare organizations.

-“Halock does good work.”
+“HALOCK does good work.”

 – Healthcare Association